What Does Francis Asbury Mean to America?

 Francis Asbury Statue Dedication Speech

 Wednesday, October 15, 1924 (108 years after the death of Francis Asbury) at 2:30 pm, several thousand people gathered to view the dedication ceremony of the Francis Asbury Statue in Washington D.C.
 Dignitaries from the nation’s capital were seated on the white-draped platform.
 Hanging from left to right around the rear of the wide stage was a pine bough, clearly a nod to the rural travels of Francis Asbury.
-Several American Flags hung erect in the almost non-existent wind.
+Several American Flags hung from a monster flagpole in the almost non-existent wind.
 Even the stillness of the flags urged that Asbury would have enjoyed a few less windy days during his more than 225,000 miles on horseback.
 At the center of the platform was a wood podium, atop the speaker’s stand a microphone.
 Standing at the speaker’s stand was President Calvin Coolidge.
 Within minutes, he gave his famous phrase neatly tucked into his dynamic speech about Francis Asbury, the phrase which many who know of Francis Asbury are familiar with, “He is entitled to rank as one of the builders of our nation.”